 |Silvermine||$16 - $20|

-Labor costs are between $3 and $10 a square foot on average, depending on the siding type.
-Stone siding has a range of costs to install, depending on the siding.
-Most solid stone siding and some types of veneer require the same process for installation and cost the same.
-However, some lightweight panels may cost less to install, particularly those with proprietary installation methods.
+Labor costs are between $3 and $15 a square foot on average, depending on the siding type.
+To calculate your project cost, add the cost per square foot for your siding and the cost per square foot for labor and multiply the sum by the total square feet you need to be installed.
 The key to any successful stone siding installation is to ensure the installer is familiar with the siding type.
 Because not all stone sidings and stone veneers are equal, find someone knowledgeable in the exact type you choose for the best results.
 Masonry companies and exterior siding professionals have the expertise to install natural stone siding and stone siding veneer.

 |Solid Stone||$9 - $15|

-If you want to replace stone siding or vinyl siding with stone, you may incur additional costs to remove and dispose of the material.
+If you want to replace stone siding or vinyl siding with stone, you may incur additional costs to remove and dispose of the old material.
 This can have a wide cost range, depending on the material and how it is installed.
-Lightweight panels may add between $1,000 and $2,000 to your total costs.
+Lightweight stone panels add between $1,000 and $3,000 to your total costs.
 However, any material with lath or anchors costs significantly more - between $3 and $4 a square foot in extra labor and disposal fees.
 For a 1,500 sq.ft. area, this means an additional cost of $4,500 to $6,000 for complex siding removals.
 If you have old siding in good condition, your contractor may attach the new panels to the existing siding, which lowers replacement costs.
 However, siding that needs repair or is in poor condition must be removed before new siding is installed.

-To install stone veneer over siding, the cost is $7 to $13 per sq. ft. with the cost depending on what type of siding the veneer will cover.
+To install stone veneer over siding, the cost is $7 to $13 per sq.ft. with the cost depending on what type of siding the veneer will cover.
 Typically, it is recommended that the existing walls be encased in metal lath.
 The only exception to this rule is if you are installing over brick or concrete unless there are any pre-existing problems with the walls.
 The next concern is to ensure that a moisture barrier is used to avoid any possibilities of water entry.
 Moisture inside the walls will deteriorate the home quickly.